-Checking references can be time-consuming but it is a very necessary part of the hiring process.
-This guide will help you get the answers and information you need to ensure you conduct an effective reference check when you hire for your next employee.
+Checking references can be time-consuming but it is a vital part of the hiring process.
+This guide will help you ask the right reference check questions, and get the answers and information you need to ensure you conduct an effective reference check when you next hire.

-It’s in your company’s interest for you to get the facts directly from the sources, and checking references is one of the best insurance policies you have to prevent bad hires.
+It’s in your company’s interest for you to get the facts directly from the sources, and a reference check is one of the best insurance policies you have to prevent bad hires.
 It is far more effective if you:

 - Do it yourself: If the new employee will be reporting directly to you, then you should be the person who checks the references.

-- Work around time constraints: If time is of the essence and you really do have to assign this task of checking references, then compromise by assigning just part of the reference checking to a capable assistant.
+- Work around time constraints: If time is of the essence and you really do have to assign the task of checking references, then compromise by assigning just part of the reference check to a capable assistant.
 Handle as much as you can by yourself.

 - Aim high: It’s always good to speak with those who have managed your potential employee.
 Make sure you speak to your counterpart to ensure an open conversation as there will be common ground between you.

-It pays to think laterally when conducting references.
+It pays to think laterally when conducting reference checks.
 Whilst HR departments can confirm the position and dates of employment of the candidate, they won't have the insight on the day-to-day contact to rate previous employees on their job performance and ability.
-So who do you get an honest and reliable reference from?
+So, who do you get an honest and reliable reference from?

 - The obvious: These are the references the candidate gives you.
 Be sure to work your way through their entire list.
 The more responses you get, the easier it will be to get a fair representation of the candidate.